 Mike has worked in the NHS and public sector since 1986.
 Mike first joined NHS Bury CCG in the early part of 2015, taking up the role of Interim Associate Chief Finance Officer.
 This became a permanent role in the early part of 2016.
 From June 2016, Mike has stepped into the role of Acting Chief Finance Officer.
 During these challenging times in the NHS, Mike's main goal is to continue to strengthen the CCG’s and Bury Locality’s financial footing as we navigate the complexities of integrated health and social care and the transformation agenda.
 A strong financial position is one of the foundations to delivering improved health services and outcomes to local people and Mike and his team are committed to helping make a difference.

 Dr. Cathy Fines is a Clinical Director on the Governing Body, is the executive lead for Safeguarding and Clinical Lead for Women & Children.
 Cathy also is the GP Lead for Safeguarding within the CCG which is an operational role.

-Cathy is a GP Partner at the Uplands Medical Practice in Whitefield and has been since May 2004.
-Cathy completed her post graduate medical training at both NMGH and FGH and her GP training at the Uplands Medical Practice.
+Having worked in the south sector for the last few years, Cathy has recently moved to work in the north sector at Greenmount Medical Practice.
+Cathy completed her postgraduate medical training at both NMGH and FGH and her GP training at the Uplands Medical Practice.